The Catalysts

 In sitting through treatment with jc, we witnessed the impact firsthand on him, on other cancer patients, on their families, on caregivers.
 We understand how difficult this can be for everyone involved.
 We have been in free lodging facilities for cancer patients such as Hope Lodge providing meals, yoga classes and social events interacting with the residents during the time of their cancer treatment.
 Using money raised, we have been supporting cancer genome research, distributing technology and backpacks containing a beanie, blanket, toiletries, journal & coloring books to cancer patients and we created a financial assistance program for cancer patients pursuing fertility preservation due to their diagnoses.
 We work with St. Louis Children's Hospital, Cardinal Kids Cancer Center, Children’s Mercy Hospital, Cardinal Glennon and St. Lukes, while also supporting cancer patients staying at Hope Lodge while undergoing treatment.
 Stay updated on our efforts on our "Our Work" Page.

-In summary, our purpose is twofold -
+In summary, our purpose is -